rust-lang/leadership-council/policies/project-director-election-process.md

     * Nominations must include supporting reasoning
 * Change Round
     * During the change round, every team member will share their current preferred nominees and the reasons for changes from the previous preferred nominees if that applies.
     * Note that the change round is driving around discussing and trying to select the best possible nominee(s) rather than discussing the full set of nominees.
-Council members are *not* de-selecting a nominee from consideration by not picking their name during the change round as their preferred choice.
+De-selecting a nominee from consideration in a given change round does not disqualify the nominee from being selected in future change rounds.
 * Facilitator proposes a candidate:
     * Based on gathered data, the facilitator suggests a candidate they believe will receive the group's consent.
 * Seek objections to the facilitator's proposal